 A Close Encounter of the Rude Kind

-It was a female colleague of mine.
-Someone I knew enough to say “hello” to in the morning, but not someone who I was particularly close to because we worked in different departments.
-I’d just gone to the toilet and there she was… upset and obviously a bit tearful.
+I'd just gone to the restroom and there she was, obviously upset.
+A colleague I knew enough to say "hello" to in the morning, but not someone who I was particularly close to, as we worked in different departments.
 We had that awkward embarrassing silence, where neither one of us knew what to do.
 Should I leave?
-Ask her what’s wrong?
-Pretend that I hadn’t seen she was emotional?
+Ask her what's wrong?
+Pretend that I hadn't seen she was emotional?

 In the end, I plumped for asking her what was wrong (it seemed like the right thing to do).

 It turned out that her manager had shouted at her and given her a good "dressing down."
 Worse still, he hadn't even taken her to one side to do it.
 He'd delivered his tirade in front of the whole office.

 I knew the manager who she was talking about.
 We all did.
 He had a bit of a reputation for being (how do I put it?) a bit unpredictable.
 One day he'd be fine and other days... well, let's just say he was best avoided.